-Christine Lagarde’s speech in Tokyo this week reinforces her formidable reputation for fluency.
+This Christine Lagarde speech in Tokyo reinforces her formidable reputation for fluency.
 Fluency in law, finance, languages and politics.
-She’s no slouch when it comes to public speaking either.
+That fluency in language is something she shares with only a handful of international speakers.
+Among them, this President Putin English speech was, perhaps, less fluent.
+And, of course, Christine Lagarde is also no slouch when it comes to public speaking either.

-Beginning her speech she used a very neat reference to the 60th anniversary of Japan’s membership of the IMF before drawing on the position 60 years later.
+She began her speech with a very neat reference to the 60th anniversary of Japan’s membership of the IMF.
+And then, of course, she referred to the position 60 years later.
 It’s a favourite technique…and it worked.

 Through our journey together…